-The small accessories are well utilized here.
+I think that the small accessories are well utilized here.
 The candles and the rock add variety in the right amount, not too cluttering or too empty.

 Now Add A Ring

-This is similar to the previous one, but with a slight modification in the hanging method.
+This is similar to the previous one but with a slight modification in the hanging method.
 This design has a macramé knot around a small wooden ring.

 How About A Faux Plant?